-- 90% of households in existing areas planned for growth with concentration in the urban center and village planning areas. - New Exit 14 Interchange (preferred alternative from FY24 study) - Safety improvements at High Crash Locations. - TIP and Local projects identified by municipalities and the CCRPC through various planning studies and plans (see 2023 MTP project list). - Mileage-based fee (5 cents/mile) - Significant Transportation Demand Management Investments (will be further explored in a future study) including increase teleworking by 50%; double trips made by bike; triple transit services and improve frequencies; double participation in TDM programs; increase cost of parking in villages and downtowns.
+- 90% of households in existing areas planned for growth with concentration in the urban center/ village planning areas and higher density along major transit routes - New Exit 14 Interchange (Preferred alternative from a FY24 scoping study) - Safety improvements at High Crash Locations - TIP and Local projects identified by municipalities and the CCRPC through various planning studies and plans (see 2023 MTP project list) - Mileage-based fee (5 cents/mile) - New Exit 14 Interchange (preferred alternative from the FY24 Scoping Study) - Safety improvements at High Crash Locations - 2023 2026 TIP and Local projects identified by municipalities and the CCRPC through various planning studies and plans (see 2023 MTP project list).

+- Significant Transportation Demand Management Investments will be further explored in a FY24 study to understand the feasibility and efficacy of these proposed investments.
+These include: - increase teleworking by 50%; - o double trips made by bike; - triple transit services and improve frequencies; - o double participation in TDM and carsharing programs; and - o increase cost of parking in villages and downtowns.

-MTP Scenario Results
+2023 MTP Scenario Results